 (a) examine the out-of-school suspension (OSS) of Black girls, and

-(b) consider implications for reducing OSS by building on girls’ own attempts to resist micro-aggressions and self-advocate
+(b) consider implications for reducing OSS by building on girls’ own attempts to resist micro-aggressions and self-advocate at school.

 Minn-LInK Report Brief—Special Topic No. 40, Summer 2019